con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > shes rab kyis ni de nyid thob/ /
 >> 	rdzu 'phrul] VM; sgyu 'phrul NyiGyu

-The bodhisattva and mahāsattva,
+The bodhisattva and *mahāsattva*,
-With great power, transcending worldly life,
+With power great, transcending worldly life,
-Perfected from perfecting his insight,
+Perfected by his excellence of insight,
-Having obtained insight's reality, (154)
+Now equal to insight's reality, (154)

-* 154d: more literally, 'one who has obtained the state of the reality of insight'.
-There are some problems in ms-c for VV; ms-b provides a slightly more coherent set of readings.
+* 154d: *prajñātattvatvam āgataḥ*] Tib. appears to hint at a meaning such as 'he is one who acquired the reality of insight', but, if that's what's really intended, it's probably not a faithful rendering of the Sanskrit.

 > ātmavit paravit sarvaḥ sarvīyo hy agrapudgalaḥ |